 - Use a heavy duty container with a secure lid.
 This not only deters bears, but also ravens, dogs, and other animals that may get into your garbage.
-Each household may have two garbage containers.
-The City of Revelstoke defines a standard container as:“Non-corrosive, durable receptacle, fitted with secure handles and a watertight cover filled to the rim only and no more than 77 litres (17 gallons) each in size…” Ask the Revelstoke Bear Aware Coordinator about buying a bear-proof garbage can.
+Each household may have one garbage container.
+The City of Revelstoke defines a standard container as: “Non-corrosive, durable receptacle, fitted with secure handles and a watertight cover filled to the rim only and no more than 77 litres (17 gallons) each in size…” Ask the Revelstoke Bear Aware Coordinator about buying a bear-proof garbage storage container.
 Call 250-837-8624 for information on sources and prices.

 - Store your garbage in a secure location, and ensure it is odor-free.
 A secure location is not your carport or a flimsy shed that a bear could easily enter.
 A shed or garage with a door that closes securely, or the interior of your house is best.
 A simple way to reduce odors is to place any smelly food articles in a Ziploc bag and freeze it until garbage day.
 For information on bear resistant garbage storage options please visit Bear Aware – Bear Resistant Bins.

 - We offer a cost share program for bear resistant storage bins.
 For more information click here.

 - Use our community recycling services as much as you can.
 Separating your paper, glass, plastic, tins, and cardboard from your “smelly” garbage will leave an average household with only a few bags per week – easy to toss into your freezer or keep in a tightly closed bag in your basement.